 Thanks for taking the time to read this and for looking at my art.
 I hope you enjoy it and that you find your own joy and meaning in my work.

 How I came to be an artist

 I have been painting and drawing ever since I can remember.
-My mom kept art supplies in old 5-gallon cardboard ice cream tubs in the laundry room.
+My mom kept art supplies for me in old 5-gallon cardboard ice cream tubs in the laundry room.
 When people asked me what I wanted to be when I grew up, I would answer, “an artist or a writer or a chef.”
 In grade school, I loved to draw pictures of imaginary girls, mostly wearing ballet shoes and tutus, and gave them long strange names.
-I high school, I was interested in the concept of time and did a lot of pieces involving clocks.
+In high school, I was interested in the concept of time and did a lot of pieces involving clocks.

 In college, I took almost every art class offered and realized a number of things: